Once you have an established donor persona, how do you attract them to your website to donate?

-Now that you have a donor persona established, how do you attract them to your website to learn about your cause and donate?
-Search engine optimization is a great first step, so you have to know what keywords your donor persona uses when they search for organizations like yours.
+Search engine optimization (SEO) is a cost-effective first step.
+But in order to maximize your SEO, you have to know what keywords your donor persona uses when they search for organizations like yours.

 Keyword research is the task of determining popular words and phrases that your persona uses to find your organization.
 If your goal is to increase donations for your nonprofit, then you want to research what keywords your donor persona uses to search for nonprofits they would like to donate to.